- Assessing more traditionnaly

 - Constructive alignment

-Developed by Biggs (1997, 2014), constructive alignment is present when learning, the manner of having students learn and the demonstration of what they have learned are all consistent with the teacher’s pedagogical intentions.
-Thus, the key is to clearly define the learning objectives, using a taxonomy (for example, the SOLO —Structure of the Observed Learning Outcome or that of Bloom).
+Developed by Biggs (1993, 2014), constructive alignment is present when the lessons, teaching approach, and manner in which students demonstrate what they’ve learned are aligned with the teacher’s pedagogical intentions.
+The key with this approach is to clearly define the learning objectives through the use of a taxonomy (e.g., SOLO—Structure of the Observed Learning Outcome or Bloom’s Taxonomy).

-Biggs (2014) proposes three stages to operationalize pedagogical alignment:
+Biggs (2014) proposes three steps to operationalize constructive alignment:

-1) Describe the learning objectives using action verbs from a recognized taxonomy.
+1) Draft learning objectives using action verbs from a recognized taxonomy.

-2) Create a learning environment, using teaching-learning activities related to the objectives.
+2) Create a learning environment using teaching and learning activities that are linked to these objectives.

 Biggs (1993, 2014)